7RU7H/Archive/Security-Disciplines/Red-Team/Red-Team-Theory/Redteam-Checklist.md

+# Redteam Checklist

+Moloch from [YouTube - The Sliver C2 Framework - Moloch](https://www.youtube.com/watch?v=tkjMZuZ_8nw): *"Remember the real adversary is Third Parties."* The rest of this page is a mirror from [redteam.guide/](https://redteam.guide/docs/checklists/red-team-checklist/).

+##  Checklist

-# Red Team Development Checklist
+- Red Team Development Checklist
     ☐ Determine required knowledge and skills
         ☐ Identify and implement alternate methods for bridging knowledge gaps ☐ Develop roles and responsibilities guide